Frank17/Mager/README.md

 # Mager
-A module aims to address rare use cases you may encounter when dealing with built-in data types and structures
+A package aims to address rare use cases you may encounter when dealing with built-in data types and structures

 ## Installation